-In Spring '16, MDOCS will offer a range of skill-up 1-credit workshops and project courses, as well as support and connect with a growing number of documentary studies classes.
+In Spring 2016, MDOCS will offer a range of skill-up 1-credit workshops and project courses and also support and connect with a growing number of documentary studies classes.
 An overview of these classes appears below.

 For class details, see MDOCS' full listing of Spring 2016 classes.

 Any storyteller, whether evidence-based or creative, needs a toolkit of skills to present their story.
 This spring, students will build a storytelling tool-kit in Video Storytelling,Interviewing 101, Photography 101, offered by college director of videography Vickie Riley; anthropology professor emerita Sue Bender; and photographer Michael McCabe.

 Filmmaker and Media Services specialist Ron Taylor will support students with ongoing projects in Video Projects, a half-semester opportunity for students to develop connections with each other and advance their work while building skills and participating in critique groups, and Sound and Story of the Hudson Valley's Eiellen McAdam will support students with Audio Projects in the second half.

 More intensive classes will develop student skills in documentary storytelling in sound and writing for the screen.
 Adam Tinkle will repeat his Introduction to Audio Documentary, and screenwriter Nicole Coady will repeat Storytelling for the Screen I, in which students learn the nuts and bolts of storytelling and develop a film treatment, and offer Storytelling for the Screen II, for those developing treatments into screenplays.
 For an Introduction to Photography, see art listings with Robert ParkeHarrison.